cgiffard/Captionator/MediaTrack.markdown

 ## Browser Format Support ##

+**NOTE: Due to some browser parser limitations, this syntax doesn't work yet.
+It will, but in the meantime, if you need `<source>` support, use a synchronised element.**

 "But what about Safari/IE?
 They don't support ogg/vorbis!
 And Firefox doesn't support MP3!
 I don't want to deliver my audio as enormous wav/PCM files!"

 Luckily for you, there's an alternate syntax: